GustaMagik/RSA_Security_Token/README.md

 PAM Setup:

 Quick Setup on RedHat/CentOS:

-	run install_pam_module.sh
+	./install_pam_module.sh

-On RedHat/CentOS:
+Recommended Setup RedHat/CentOS:

-	The dependencies can be found in install.sh.
+	The dependencies are installed by install.sh.

-	The compiled module (pam_cthAuth.so) should be placed in /lib64/security.
+	The compiled module (pam_cthAuth.so) should be placed in (atleast in our 64-bit OS) /lib64/security.
 	The compiled file should be included in the PAM configuration file (in /etc/pam.d/), for each application that should use the token.

 	Example configuration files are included in this repository, e.g. system-auth.